easy82/distribute/README.md

 A) Installing on Linux or MacOSX:

-If you have dowloaded the .zip version: just unzip it whereever you want it.
+Download LDT and put it whereever you want it.

 B) Installing on Windows:

-If you have dowloaded the .zip version: unzip it into the directory where LOVE is installed on your system (or if you've downloaded the .love version: put it into the directory where LOVE is installed on your system).
+Download LDT and put it into the directory where LOVE is installed on your system.
 This is usually at 'C:\Program Files\LOVE'.

 Usage